falkr/ttm4115/pages/prep-modeling.md

 # UML --- Unified Modeling Language

 There are lots of languages, notations or standards for modeling software.
 In this course, we will use the Unified Modeling Language (UML) as a basis.
 Some of you have already heard about UML, and among all modeling languages it is probably the one you will come most likely into contact with later in your job.
 This is because UML is not a single language, but a selection of notations that have each been around for a while.
 Sequence diagrams or state machines, for instance, have existed for a long time before UML.
 UML tries to unify them.

+:aside: The [UML specification](https://www.omg.org/spec/UML/2.5.1/PDF) is currently in version 2.5.1, and has 751 pages.
+If you are curious, you can have a look at the document, but it is not a good source to learn the language or anything about modeling.
+It's a detailed specification for toolmakers and those who need to know all the details.

 However, UML itself is not really important in this course.
 This is not a UML course.
 It's a course about _designing systems_, and we happen to use UML notation.
 UML has several hundred different modeling elements and eleven different graphical notations.
 We will look only at the following: